Teaching primary science: exploring space NE003

 What topics are covered?

-- learn about current and future space missions and how they can be linked to the curriculum
+- current and future space missions and how they can be linked to the curriculum

-- explore practical activities based upon the search for exoplanets
+- practical activities based upon the search for exoplanets

-- investigate opportunities to link space exploration and space missions wtih your lessons to excite and inspire your pupils.
+- investigate opportunities to link space exploration and space missions in your lessons to excite and inspire your pupils.

 - develop lesson plans that involve working scientifically, using space as a context.

 - explain using models, some of the scientific concepts and ideas involved in space exploration.

 Group enrolments: If you are a school, college or MAT and wish to arrange payment by invoice for 25 or more participants, please contact email@example.com quoting the course code, title and start date.